baoxingsong/mlmm/README.md

 multiallelic linear mixed model

-This is a tookit used to perform GWAS analysis with some output from our software Irisas (https://github.com/baoxingsong/Irisas)

-This software and the multiple allelic function in Irisas have not been well tested yet.
+This is a tookit used to perform GWAS analysis with some output from our software Irisas (https://github.com/baoxingsong/Irisas) mlmm and the multiple allelic function in Irisas have not been well tested yet.

-All the multiallelic models implemented here have biases, the biallelic model is still the most "safe" model for association analysis.
+All the multiallelic models implemented here have biases.
+I did not observe convincing information that suggest multiallelic models always outperform biallelic model.